ShounakRay/diffusion-for-auto/README.md

 </p>

 ## TODO:
+0. Adjustment: Selective averaging of weights based on model key (better understanding of model weights and what they mean)
 1. New approach: combining the datasets together and understanding resultant weights
 2. New approach: CLIP/img2text parsing for each image in dataset, something about providing adversarial text->image examples to perception/object detection algorithm